Urology of Indiana, LLC

 You have the right to complain to us, or directly to the Secretary of the Department of Health and Human Services if you believe your privacy rights have been violated by us.
 We will not retaliate against you for filing a complaint.

-You may ask questions about your privacy rights, file a complaint or submit a written request (for access, restriction, or amendment of your PHI or to obtain a disclosure accountability) by notifying our Privacy Manager at: firstname.lastname@example.org
+You may ask questions about your privacy rights, file a complaint or submit a written request (for access, restriction, or amendment of your PHI or to obtain a disclosure accountability) by notifying our Privacy Team at: firstname.lastname@example.org.
+Or, call us at 1-800-270-1264.

 Effective Date: 01/01/2018